Skip to main content

 What is a Withdrawal?

-A withdrawal moves funds from your Daya merchant balance to an on-chain destination address.
-Withdrawals are separate from deposits.
-A deposit may settle into merchant balance first, and the withdrawal happens later as its own lifecycle.
+A withdrawal moves funds from your Daya withdrawal balance to an on-chain destination address.
+Withdrawals are separate from deposits and transfers.
+A deposit may settle into the merchant collection balance first, then be transferred to the withdrawal balance, and the withdrawal happens later as its own lifecycle.

 When Withdrawals Are Used

-3. You create a withdrawal to a supported chain and token
+3. Create a withdrawal to a supported chain and token

 4. Daya tracks the withdrawal until it settles or fails